-As of March 31, 2011, the Company had negative working capital equal to approximately \$2.9 million as well as negative stockholders' equity equal to approximately \$2.6 million.
-The Company believes that it will continue to experience losses and increased negative working capital and negative stockholders' equity in the near future and will not be able to return to positive cash flow before it requires additional cash (in addition to any further amounts it may borrow from D4 Holdings under the Third Loan Agreement) in the near term.
-The Company may experience difficulties accessing the equity and debt markets and raising such capital, and there can be no assurance that the Company will be able to raise such additional capital on favorable terms or at all.
+As of June 30, 2011, the Company had negative working capital equal to approximately \$3.7 million as well as negative stockholders' equity equal to approximately \$3.4 million.
+The Company believes that it will continue to experience losses and increased negative working capital and negative stockholders' equity in the near future and will not be able to return to positive cash flow before it requires additional cash in the near term.
+The Company is currently negotiating with D4 Holdings to obtain additional debt financing that the Company expects should be sufficient to cover its liquidity needs approximately through the end of 2011.
+After that time, the Company may experience difficulties accessing the equity and debt markets and raising additional capital, and there can be no assurance that the Company will be able to raise such additional capital on favorable terms or at all.
 If additional funds are raised through the issuance of equity securities, the Company's existing stockholders will experience significant further dilution.
+Because of the Company's significant losses to date and the Company's limited tangible assets, the Company does not fit traditional credit lending criteria, which could make it difficult for the Company to obtain loans or to access the capital markets.
+If the Company issues additional equity or convertible debt securities to raise funds, the ownership percentage of the Company's existing stockholders would be reduced and they may experience significant dilution.
+New investors may demand rights, preferences or privileges senior to those of existing holders of the Company's common stock.
 As a result of the foregoing factors, there is substantial doubt about the Company's ability to continue as a going concern.